Regularized Weighted Discrete Least Squares Approximation Using Gauss Quadrature Points

 \subsection{$\ell_1-$regularized approximation problem}

-Now we are starting to discuss the $\ell_1-$regularized approximation problem \eqref{problem:l1regu}, but we convert to solve the problem \eqref{problem:l1regumatrix} in matrix form.
-To solve this problem, we first define the soft threshold operator $S_k(a)$. \begin{definition}[\cite{donoho1994ideal}] The \textit{soft threshold operator}, denoted as $S_k(a)$, is defined by
+Now we discuss the $\ell_1-$regularized approximation problem \eqref{problem:l1regu}, but we still convert it into solving the problem \eqref{problem:l1regumatrix} in a matrix form.
+To solve this problem, we first define the soft threshold operator $S_k(a)$. \begin{definition}[\citealp{donoho1994ideal}] The \textit{soft threshold operator}, denoted as $S_k(a)$, is defined as